pieroproietti/penguins-eggs/DOCS/WAY-TO-FEDORA.md

 We start from the `Fedora-Everything-netinst-x86_64-40-1.14.iso` image, which is 765M, and go to install Fedora choosing minumun installation, set root password and user.

-On the installion select "minimun installation", button to confirm are alternately up left or down right.
+On `Software selection` select "minimun installation" and confirm with button "Done" up on right.

-Select the disk, I used a 32G disk, choose the third option manually: create a bios  boot partition (just 1M), then an ext4 partition.
+Then on `Installation destination` select the disk.
+I used a 32G disk, choose the third option advanced custom, then press "Done".
+On the GUI disk partition, create a minimal partition - just 1M - type `bootBIOS`, then add the remain space to a / partition format ext4.
+Press "Done" again and accept changes.

-We can create user `artisan` and choose a password.
+We can create user `artisan` and choose a password and press "Done" to finish.

+At this point the button "Begin installation" bottom right is enabled, press it to confirm.

+The installation will start.

 > [!NOTE]
 > This is tested just on BIOS, under a VM on Proxmox VE.